HebaShaheen/ET6-CDSP/5_communication_strategy/README.md

 **The findings will be shared through:**

+- GitHub README summarizing datasets, methods, and results.

-- Colab Notebooks with inline explanations and visualizations,
+- Colab Notebooks with inline explanations and visualizations.

-- README summarizing datasets, methods, and results,
+- Presentation Slides.

-- charts such as histograms, boxplots, and bar charts to highlight patterns.
+That include Charts such as histograms, boxplots, and bar charts to highlight patterns.

-- If needed, the analysis could also be adapted into presentation slides or a short written article hosted externally.

 ### Communication Channels

-- GitHub repository for code, data, and documentation
+- GitHub

-- Course submission platform for evaluation
+- Linkedin
+- resarch platforms

 ### Expected Impact